 For patients with more extensive breast tissue, an inframammary (bottom of the breast) incision is commonly necessary and this is commonly accompanied with nipple removal and resizing with replacement as a graft.
 This produces a longer incision along the lower fold of the breast that is shaped in a masculine orientation where the normal shadow of the pectoralis muscle lies.
 Again, quilting sutures are utilized to avoid drain placement and make for an easier recovery.
 As with the other techniques, these patients commonly return to work in a couple of days and resume normal daily activity immediately.
 This is the most common technique utilized.

 At Jones Plastic Surgery in Oklahoma City, we enjoy being able to care for transgender patients and we employ many different techniques to achieve their goals.
-If you are interested in top surgery or another procedure, please contact our office so we may answer any questions you have and to schedule a complimentary consultation.
+If you are interested in top surgery or another procedure, please contact our office so we may answer any questions you have and to schedule a consultation.